hlml-toronto/studyGroup/README.md

 Welcome to our website!
 It is hosted on Github Pages and uses Liquid and Jekyll to display the webpage.
-It was made by slightly modifying a fork of "Mozilla Study Group" (see below) and many elements were inspired by the Uoft Coders fork of the same repo.
+It was made by slightly modifying a fork of "Mozilla Study Group" (see below) and many elements were inspired by the Uoft Coders fork of the same repository.

-Normally contributing requires 'Watching' the repo, forking and push request.
+Normally contributing requires 'Watching' the repository, forking and push request.
 Since we maintain our own internal schedule, I (Jeremy) thought it would be best if we stuck to a simple push/pull technique for updating any elements of the website.
 Accordingly, below are the contribution mechanisms for different types of elements to the website.